Robert Devore Leigh: Bennington College presidency

 In 1926, Leigh became the founding president of Bennington.
-The site was donated, the trustees, who had been planning since 1924, and local residents had subscribed some $600,000 dollars, with $4000,000 left to raise.
+The site was donated, the trustees, who had been planning since 1924, and local residents had subscribed some $600,000, with $4000,000 left to raise.
 The Trustees announced that the college would emphasize "progressive education."
 The Board planned to finance the college's annual expenses by tuition, with scholarships for those in need.
 Expenses would be kept low by keeping living arrangements simple and college architecture straightforward though reflecting the beauty of the Taconic mountain setting.

 Leigh developed the "Bennington College Program", published in 1930, in which he said that there was a demand from the "so-called progressive schoolmasters" who educated their women students in "initiative, self-expression, creative work, and independent reasoning, and self-dependence" but had to modify their programs in order for their students to meet formal college admissions requirement.
 Bennington would not need this type of entrance requirement, however, which would leave these progressive schools free to teach what they thought best.
 The college would focus more on "developing a girl's special attitudes than on molding her in a standardized educational pattern."
 The curriculum would be flexible, and the athletic, dramatic, musical, publication, religious, and student government incorporated into the faculty's intellectual structure.
 This program, Leigh, conceded, was both ambitious and expensive, and would have to wait until sufficient funds were gathered before the college could formally open.
 Leigh's "Educational Plan for Bennington College", published in 1932, further defined the college's intention to "fill the last important gap in the series of 'progressive' institutions" and make possible, for at least some students, "an education based on modern concepts from the nursery school to the bachelor's degree."